PsyberAttack/COVID-Data/UK/README.md

 ### Syntax

-1. **Rate** is a per capita calculation of Cases and Deaths per 100K population.
+1. **Rate** is a per capita calculation of Cases or Deaths per 100K population.

 ### Files:

 **Latest_111_Calls.csv** is a time series of phone call 'triages' of 'suspected' COVID cases.
 These do not directly correlate to positive tests, but provide a warning system for outbreaks.
-They are reported by CCGs, which overlap Local Auhorities, so they are not directly comparable.
+They are reported by CCGs, which overlap Local Authorities but are not directly comparable.

 **Latest_CASES_LTA.csv** a time series of case data for each Local Authority, updated daily, but it does not stabilise for at least 2 days, so do not draw conclusions on the latest days of data.

 **UK_Death_Certificate.csv** is a combination of 'suspected' and 'confirmed' COVID deaths from the Statistics Departments of each of the 4 Nations of the UK.
 The ONS provides data for England and Wales, whilst Scotland provides separate data through NRS and Northern Ireland reports through NISRA.
-Updates are provided on Tuesdays, Wednesday's and Friday's respectively.
+Updates are provided on Tuesdays, Wednesdays and Fridays respectively.
+This data is reported with a time lag.
+It reports a significantly higher number of deaths than the UK government because it includes people who have COVID-19 on their death certificates but were not tested.

 ### Data Sources: